aswin1689/FAANG-InterviewPrep-FrontEnd/codingTips.md

 ## Problem Solving Constraints
 When a problem is given to you,
-* For string problems, check for empty strings, white spaces, case sensitiveness, UTF charset 128 or 256, special characters.
+* For string problems, check for empty strings, white spaces, case sensitiveness, unique values, UTF charset 128 or 256, special characters.
 * Check if array is sorted, has duplicate values, # of times duplicates matter or not, empty arrays.
-* For numbers, if number can be greater than 2^31, negative numbers allowed or not
+* For numbers, if number can be greater than 2^31, negative numbers allowed or not.
+* For linked lists, duplicate nodes exist or not, has atleast one node.

 # Data Structures